xstarkit/kynreverb/README.md

     - abs(par16) > 1: the fraction of thermalisation is computed from
                       difference between the incident and reflected fluxes
   * **par17 ... arate**
-    - accretion rate in units of L~Edd~ if positive or in Solar mass per
+    - accretion rate in units of L<sub>Edd</sub> if positive or in Solar mass per
       Julian year (365.25 days) if negative
   * **par18 ... f_col**
     - spectral hardening factor